Galvanometer-scanning transient phase microscopy with balanced detection and arbitrary pump polarization: Results

 \subsubsection{Graphene Monolayer}

-Next we explored the 2D and 3D nonlinear response of a graphene monolayer on a 0.5 mm quartz substrate placed on top of a 1 mm glass microscope slide.
+Next we examined a graphene monolayer on a 0.5 mm quartz substrate placed on top of a 1 mm glass microscope slide.
 Previous works looking at graphene have utilized transient absorption to analyze graphene carrier dynamics \cite{GrapheneTAS_SingleLayerHyperspectral_Gesuele_2019, MaterialSciApp_3_Ma_2022}.
+Near-infrared pumping (as in our setup) results in transient heating of free carriers~\cite{Wagner2014}.
 It is a material that shows promise for use in various applications including electronics and drug delivery, making it a popular research target \cite{Graphene_TAM_InBlood_Yang_2015}.
-Here, graphene serves as a control material to compare TAM with T$\Phi$M since it has a strong transient absorption response at our pump and probe wavelengths.

 \paragraph{Time-Domain Spectroscopy}